Vrije Universiteit Brussel to map future of 200,000 glaciers in 3D

-In October, the Free University of Brussels (VUB) will launch a new research project to map the future of 200,000 glaciers worldwide using 3D models.
-In this way, climate scientist Harry Zekollari hopes to record and predict the evolution of glaciers "in the context of climate change".
+In October, the Vrije Universiteit Brussel (VUB) will launch a research project to map the future of 200,000 glaciers around the world using 3D models.
+Climate scientist Harry Zekollari hopes to record and predict the evolution of glaciers "in the context of climate change".

 The 3D models will show how the glaciers will evolve by 2300 and how this will affect sea level rise.
 Melting glaciers account for 25 to 30 per cent of annual sea level rise, Zekollari said in a press release.
-Today, sea levels are rising by about 4 millimetres a year.
-"If all the glaciers were to melt, the sea level would rise by 30 to 40 centimetres," he explains.
+Today, sea levels are rising by about 4 mm a year.
+"If all the glaciers were to melt, the sea level would rise by 30 to 40 cm," he said.

 Not a distant future